pola-rs/polars/docs/user-guide/expressions/column-selections.md

 ### Debugging `selectors`

-Polars also provides two helpful utility functions to aid with using selectors: `is_selector` and `selector_column_names`:
+Polars also provides two helpful utility functions to aid with using selectors: `is_selector` and `expand_selector`:

 {{code_block('user-guide/expressions/column-selections','selectors_is_selector_utility',['is_selector'])}}